 Striving for perfection is a very worthy goal.
 But being driven by a deep need to achieve personal perfection in every case can cause serious problems.
 I believe all good pilots value excellence and strive to meet the very highest standards.
-But in flying, true perfectionism is often not just tolerated but occasionally encouraged; a bad idea.
+But in flying, true perfectionism is often not just tolerated but occasionally encouraged; this is a bad idea.
 If perfectionism is about high standards, persistence, and conscientiousness, what’s not to like?
-Hopefully I can explain the dark side without offending any friends.
+Hopefully, I can explain the dark side without offending any friends.

-This decision making concept was developed by a genius (and Nobel prize winning) computer scientist named Herbert Simon way back in the 1950s.
+This decision making concept was developed by a genius (and Nobel prize-winning) computer scientist named Herbert Simon way back in the 1950s.
 He was the first behavioral psychologist and debunked the Renaissance idea of “perfection in knowledge and action.”
-We live in a fast-changing world where we have limited time, resources, or information and can never make “perfect” choices.
+We live in a fast-changing world where we have limited time, resources, or the information and can never make “perfect” choices.
 He advocated the best choice limited by circumstances which he called “satisficing.”
 This is also the core concept which pilots call “aeronautical decision making” (ADM).
 We cannot freeze the action, we must decide on the fly and achieve the best outcome given the limiting factors of time information and resources.

 The aeronautical origin of this concept was Colonel John Boyd, the famous developer of energy management fighter tactics (and later the F-16 aircraft at the Pentagon).
 Boyd ran the Nellis AFB “Top Gun” fighter school for years and created the Observe-Orient-Decide-Act model for decision-making in fluid, rapidly changing (usually wartime) conflicts.
 This was gratefully accepted by the Marine Corps and is taught at every business school in America for business decisions.
 The book Team Of Teams by Gen. Stanley McChrystal incorporates many of these ideas employing fast-cycle iterations.
-When the action is fast and furious, the decision making is fast and frugal.
+When the action is fast and furious, decision making is fast and frugal.